Last Updated on February 22, 2021 by Tanmay Sarkar

 If you are new to RVs then it might take a while to adjust your hands on it.
 RVs are taller and heavier than cars and trucks.
 Travel trailers are different than Class A, B, and C because here you have to tow them with the help of a vehicle.
 There is a chance of fishtailing at high speed.

 There are other things such as turning and backing up.
 During steep turns drive slow as many accidents happen at these points.
 If backing up is a problem then take the help of a fellow camper or RV park staff.
 Do not hesitate just ask for help if you are not sure about it.

 Driving an RV does not require a special driver’s license so your usual driver’s license is enough.
 The only thing that you have to do is to drive it on an open road for some time.

 Drive slower than usual!

 Speeding up is not a point while on a trip because I read somewhere “it’s a vacation, not a race”

 RV hookups are confusing at first then it’s all about habit.
 Remember to take the help of the owner’s manual that you have inside the cabinet or see some Youtube videos.
 If not sure then ask for help as it is better to call someone to get it to fix before a mishap rather than to call someone after it.
 God is with you!

 When RV is moving things inside it can jump from their places.
 Before you leave clean the counter and tables, close the cabinet doors, keep small loose things inside drawers and cabinet.
 It will prevent accidents and potential damage to things.

 20. Know Basic Skills

-RVing is not easy as it requires some basic skills to manage, repair or to start a thing.
-Things such as starting a generator, connecting the sewer hose to the dumping station, reading the control panel, the occasional job related to electricity, plumbing or mechanical stuff.
+RVing is not easy as it requires some basic skills to manage, repair, or start a thing.
+Things such as starting a generator, connecting the sewer hose to the dumping station, reading the control panel, the occasional job related to electricity, plumbing, or mechanical stuff.